izzyd24/Election-analysis/README.md

 ## Summary
 The analysis of the election shows:
-- There were "37,000" votes cast in the election
+- There were 369,711 votes cast in the election
 - The candidates were:
-  - Candidate 1
+  - Charles Casper Stockham
-  - C 2
+  - Diana DeGette
-  - C 3
+  - Raymon Anthony Doane
 - The candidate results were:
-  - X recieved % of the votes and y number of votes
+  - Charles recieved 23% of the votes (85,213 votes)
-  - X recieved % of the votes and y number of votes
+  - Diana reiceved 73.8% of the votes (272,892 votes)
-  - X recieved % of the votes and y number of votes
+  - Raymon recieved 3.1% of the votes (11,606 votes)
 - The winner of election was:
-  - X who recieved X% of the vote and y number of the votes.
+  - Diana DeGette who reiceved 73.8% of the votes with over 270,000 votes!